dzuk-mutant/realtime-forms/readme.md

 - **Contextual** (errors are displayed where they are needed, usually at the input itself)
 - **Granular** (errors tell the user exactly what error they made)
-- **Realtime** (errors can display as the user is inputting data, not when they try to submit, you can set to trigger realtime validation at different points of a user's interaction so errors aren't shown immediately)
+- **Realtime** (errors can display as the user is inputting data*)

+*\*you can set to trigger realtime validation at different points of a user's interaction so errors don't have to be shown immediately to the user.*

+---

 This module only handles the data structures and validation processes, and then you can then insert those things into your own UI stuff.

-I've spent quite a long time trying to refine this quite a lot before publishing, but this package should still be considered an early project.
-It has plenty of flaws in it's current state, like it relies on quite a lot of boilerplate to function, as well as lens-style getters/setters to accomplish a lot of things.
+I've spent quite a long time working on this and refined it quite a lot, but this package should still be considered an early project.
+It has plenty of flaws in it's current state (like it relies on quite a lot of boilerplate to function).

 I'm publishing this at the moment in case anyone is interested in this kind of functionality as well as to get feedback.
-I've decided to not publish this on Elm packages yet because it still might be rough around the edges.
+I've decided to not publish this on Elm packages yet because it still might be rough around the edges, but you can use elm-git-install to install it instead.

 ---

 ## How to use

+The modules themselves have been documented but this package currently lacks a broad overview of how to implement it.
+This will happen in the future once this is improved on more.

 Check out [realtime-forms-test](https://github.com/dzuk-mutant/realtime-forms-test) for an example of this code in practice.